fmerg/pymerkle/dev/rst-files/merkle-proofs.rst

     pymerkle.exceptions.InvalidMerkleProof
     >>>

-Instead of feeding a proof at construction, one can alternately (re)configure the validator by means of the `Validator.update`_ method.
-This allows for reusing the same machine for successive validation of multiple proofs:
+Instead of feeding a proof at construction, one can alternately reconfigure the validator by means of the `Validator.update`_ method.
+This allows to use the same machine for successive validation of multiple proofs:

 .. code-block:: python